ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 If `http3_transport_support` is negotiated, support for QUIC DATAGRAM frame MUST be negotiated.
-The `initial_max_bidi_streams` MUST be greater than zero, overriding the existing requirement in [I-D.ietf-quic-http].
+The `initial_max_bidi_streams` MUST be greater than zero, overriding the existing requirement in [HTTP3].

 ## Extended CONNECT in HTTP/3